H&R REIT

 H&R Real Estate Investment Trust is a Canadian open-ended real estate investment trust, specializing in commercial real estate, and based in Toronto, Ontario.
-It is the third largest REIT in Canada by market capitalization (after RioCan and Choice Properties).
-H&R's portfolio includes 40 office properties, 161 retail properties, and 105 industrial properties and 11 other properties, with a total value of $13 billion.
+It is the eighth largest REIT in Canada by market capitalization, following its 2021 strategic review, which included the sale of its Bow office tower and spin-off of Primaris REIT (enclosed malls).
+H&R's portfolio spans 25.6 million sq.ft., 70% by value located in the United States and 49% focused on multi-residential properties, with the remainder including 18% industrial and a mix of non-core office, retail and refining properties.
+Its portfolio has a total value of $9.2 billion.
 It is listed on the Toronto Stock Exchange.

 History

 H&R was founded in 1996 by Thomas J. Hofstedter, through a $173 million IPO on the Toronto Stock Exchange.
 The original assets of the trust were office buildings owned by Hofstedter's family firm.

 In February 2007, H&R agreed to become the developer and owner of The Bow, Encana's new Calgary headquarters complex.
 It paid $70 million for the land, and Encana signed a 25-year lease.
 Construction was briefly halted in December 2008 due to a $400 million shortage of financing needed to finish the job.
 The project continued to move forward, despite the unresolved financing issues.
 In April 2009, a secondary tower in the project, the 200000 sqft building planned for a block south of the main tower, was put on hold for at least two years.
 Construction on the main tower, however, continued, having secured the remaining $475 million required for completion of the structure.
 H&R had to cut its monthly distribution by half as a result of the financing.

 In May 2012, the trust purchased 1/3 of Scotia Plaza, in co-ordination with Dundee REIT, who purchased the other 2/3.
 The total purchase price was $1.27 billion.
 In June 2016, H&R sold its stake in Scotia Plaza.